foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 ```

 ### `[profile.<dev|release>.cairo]`
 Adjust Cairo compiler configuration parameters when compiling this package.
 These options are not taken into consideration when this package is used as a dependency for another package.
+All fields are optional.

 ```toml
 [profile.dev.cairo]